 As expected, the data indicates new leases and expansions have historically received the most TI, while renewals and subleases receive less.
-Also worth noting is that TI allowances for new leases and expansions have increased significantly since 2008 (37% and 77%, respectively), while allowances for renewals and subleases have remained relatively flat.
+Also worth noting is that TI allowances for new leases and expansions have increased significantly since 2008, while allowances for renewals and subleases have remained relatively flat.
 This increase is likely the result of rising rental rates and construction costs.

 Impact of Market Conditions and More